fbhs-cs/purdys-puzzles/README.md

 # Mr. Purdy's Monthly Puzzles

 This is a collection of the monthly puzzles that I put up on the chalk board outside of my classroom.
 The puzzles are sorted by month.
 Some solutions will be provided *after* the month in which the puzzle was posted has ended.

 ## 2026 - 2027 Monthly Puzzles
 * [August 2026](./Puzzles/2026-08/README.md)

+## What to do
+When you think you have a solution, please e-mail me (cpurdy@flourbluffschools.net) or bring me (room 115) the solution along with an explanation of what you did to get that solution.
+Please attach or link any program(s) you may have written to solve the problem.
+You shouldn't use AI (though internet searching is allowed and probably required for many puzzles).
+You should work independently and keep your solution to yourself.

 ---
 ## Past Years' Puzzles